hemanth/functional-programming-jargon/readme.md

 > A function which combines two values of a given type (usually also some kind of functions) into a third value of the same type.

-The most straightforward type of composition is called "normal function composition".
+The most well-known type of composition is normal function composition.
 It allows you to combines functions that accept and return a single value.

 ```js